Taking on a new employee

 When you take on a new employee you will need to gather some information from them and record it somewhere safe.
 You will also need to decide how often to pay them.

-What is an employee record?
+Setting up an employee record?

 Where do I get the information about my employee?